1. CUSTOMIZE YOUR TOOLBARS

 Define the axis (the bottom left corner or the bottom right corner of the rectangle), you can mark it with a cross.

-Draw a circle with center on the axis (keep pressed the [Alt] and [Ctrl] keys), and drag till the circle touch the opposite top corner of the rectangle.
+Draw a circle with center on the axis (keep pressed the [Alt] and [Ctrl] keys), and drag till the circle touches the opposite top corner of the rectangle.

-Draw a Line from the axis to any point with the desired angle (example: 30º)
+Draw a Line (with the isometric angle, example: 30º) from the axis to an external point of the circle.

-Drag an "Horizontal Guide Line" touching the intersection between the circle and the 30º line.
+Drag an "Horizontal Guide Line" till it touches the intersection between the circle and the 30º line.

 Now you can stretch the rectangle till it touches the "horizontal guide line", and skew to the desired angle (in this example 30º).